It is vital that the insurer provides you with a Section 74 Notice as you need it to challenge the insurers decision.

 Yes… it is suggested that you seek the expertise of a lawyer when challenging the decision of a Section 74 Notice.
 The first option to get the decision changed is to apply for an internal review.
 However, we find that this is generally a pointless process as we have rarely, in all our years of practice seen an insurer change their decision after an internal review.

-At Garling & Co we have challenge hundreds of decisions to stop weekly payments or refuse medical treatment and our success rate is almost 100%.
+At Garling & Co we have challenged hundreds of decisions to stop weekly payments or refuse medical treatment and our success rate is almost 100%.

-If you would like to discuss your claim, please contact us to see how we can help.
+If you would like to discuss your claim, please do not hesitate to contact us as follows;

 You might also be interested in…BACK TO BLOG